kasperbaago/AndroidJSONHandler/README.md

 <h2>How to use:</h2>
 <ol>
-  <li>Create a new AjaxHandler object, and insert the context as parameter</li>
+  <li>Create a new JSONHandler object, and insert the context as parameter</li>
   <li>If you want to upload a file, use the method <i>setNameOfFileField(fieldname)</i> to set which field contains the file.</li>
   <li>Use <i>setDiag(tittle, message)</i> method, to set which text should be shown while the request is made.</li>
   <li>